Row-Column Mirror Symmetry for Colored Torus Knot Homology: Introduction

 \subsection{Acknolwedgements}

-The author would like to thank Eugene Gorsky for many helpful comments on an earlier draft of this paper, Ben Elias for his explanation of categorical diagonalization, and Matt Hogancamp for many helpful discussions during the preparation of this work.
-He also sends thanks to Andrew Adair, Reed Hubbard, and Emma Crawford, whose continuing support throughout the long preparation of this work were instrumental in its eventual completion.
-The author would especially like to thank his advisor, David Rose, for countless helpful discussions and his enduring guidance and encouragement during the long preparation of this work.
+We would like to thank Eugene Gorsky for many helpful comments on an earlier draft of this paper, Ben Elias for his explanation of categorical diagonalization, and Matt Hogancamp for many helpful discussions during the preparation of this work.
+We also send thanks to Andrew Adair, Reed Hubbard, and Emma Crawford, whose continuing support throughout the long preparation of this work were instrumental in its eventual completion.
+We would especially like to thank our advisor, David Rose, for countless helpful discussions and his enduring guidance and encouragement during the long preparation of this work.
+Finally, we would like to thank an anonymous referee, whose many suggestions regarding an earlier version of this paper have dramatically improved its clarity.

 During the preparation of this work, the author was partially supported by Simons Collaboration Grant 523992: “Research on knot invariants, representation theory, and categorification,” NSF CAREER Grant DMS-2144463, and NSF Grant DMS-1954266.
 This project was conceived of and partially carried out during the AIM Research Community on Link Homology.